 (1998).
 On stage, he appeared in the Royal National Theatre production of the Pulitzer Prize-winning

 Angels in America - parts 1 & 2.

 Notable performances include his role in the British cult hit Shopping (1994), Lord Felton in Dragonheart

 (1996) and DJ in Event Horizon (1997).
 In 1998, he appeared in Armageddon (1998) a fast-paced

 tale of an asteroid headed for a fatal collision with Earth, and the sci-fi flick, soldier (1998) for

 director Paul Anderson, a longtime friend.

-Additional film credits include the recent independent drama Divorcing Jack (1998) and The End of
+In the late '90s, he also appeared in the indie drama Divorcing Jack (1998) and the Oscar-nominated The End of

 Jason Isaacs Filmography